La-La (Means I Love You)

-"La-La (Means I Love You)" is an R&B/soul song by American vocal group the Delfonics.
-Released originally in December, 1967 by Philly Groove Records, the song was written by Thom Bell and William Hart, and produced by Bell and Stan Watson.
+"La-La (Means I Love You)" is an R&B/soul song by American R&B vocal group the Delfonics.
+Released originally in December 1967 as a single by Philly Groove Records, the song was written by Thom Bell and William Hart, and produced by Bell and Stan Watson.

 Background

-The song was a number four U.S. Billboard pop, number two R&B hit in 1968.
+The song was a number four U.S. Billboard pop and number two R&B hit in 1968.
 A 1971 re-release peaked at number 19 on the UK Singles Chart.
-The song is one of the Delfonics' most enduring recordings and perhaps their best loved, noting a number of cover versions.
+The song is one of the Delfonics' most popular recordings having been widely received, and has been covered numerous times.